 One can also try an approximation over an interval (as opposed to the Taylor approximations, which focus on a single point) such as the Levy-Markowitz approximation (Levy and Markowitz, 1979): \[\begin{equation} \begin{aligned}[b] \E\left[\textm{log}\left(1 + \w^\T\bm{r}\right)\right] &\approx \frac{1}{2\kappa^2}\textm{log}\left(\left(1+\w^\T\bmu\right)^2 - \kappa^2 \w^\T\bSigma\w\right)\\ &\qquad + \left(1-\frac{1}{\kappa^2}\right)\textm{log}\left(1+\w^\T\bmu\right), \end{aligned} \tag{7.18} \end{equation}\] where \(\kappa\) measures the width of the approximating interval in standard deviations.

-However, these other approximations may not bring any benefit in practice (Pulley, 1983) due to the nonconvexity and the fact that the parameters \(\bmu\) and \(\bSigma\) contain estimation errors of order of magnitude larger than the potential benefit of these refined approximations.
-See (Markowitz, 2014) for a historical perspective on mean–variance approximations.
-Chapter 9 explores higher order moments, i.e., skewness and kurtosis, to obtain better approximations for portfolio design.
+However, these other approximations may not bring any benefit in practice (Pulley, 1983) due to the nonconvexity and the fact that the parameters \(\bmu\) and \(\bSigma\) contain estimation errors an order of magnitude larger than the potential benefit of these refined approximations.
+See Markowitz (2014) for a historical perspective on mean–variance approximations.
+Chapter 9 explores higher-order moments, that is, skewness and kurtosis, to obtain better approximations for portfolio design.

-The model of rational decision-making in most of economics and statistics is expected utility theory, which was axiomatized by von Neumann and Morgenstern (Neumann and Morgenstern, 1944) and Savage (Savage, 1954).
+The model of rational decision-making in most of economics and statistics is expected utility theory, which was axiomatized by Neumann and Morgenstern (1944) and Savage (1954).

 In the context of portfolio design, the utility \(U(\cdot)\) is a function of the random portfolio return \(\w^\T\bm{r}\) and the objective is the maximization of the expected utility: \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{maximize}} & \E\left[U(\w^\T\bm{r})\right]\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}. \end{array} \tag{7.19} \end{equation}\]